eeverman/andhow/README.md

 	However, aliases can be used to work with legacy systems that already have established property keys/names.
 For instance, SERVICE_URL can also be set via the name "url".

-Of course, this example fails because there is no _andhow.properties_ file.
+ 6. The CLASSPATH_PROP Property and its usage by the property loader shows how AndHow can be used to configure itself.
+If you want to load from a properties file and specify the location on command line or as an environment variable, this is how you would do it.

-This is a good thing - you would not want a miss-configured application to appear to start.
+This example will probably fail to start up because none of the Properties marked as required will be configured.
+This is a good thing - you don't want a miss- configured application to appear to start.
 Even better, it doesn't just fail, it prints a sample configuration for each of the loaders in use.
-For the PropFileLoader it would print this:
+For the Property file loader, it would print something this:

 ```properties
 ##########################################################################################